seyfeddin/awesome-macos/README.md

 # awesome-macos
-A curated list of awesome macOS frameworks & libraries.
+A comprehensive list of awesome macOS frameworks & libraries.